Joining List of Impressive Honorees, Longtime Firm Client, Tom Kendris of Novartis, Receives Atlantic Legal Foundation Annual Award

-Hollingsworth LLP is delighted to announce that our longtime client and good friend Thomas N. Kendris, President, Novartis Corporation and Global Head, Litigation, Novartis Corporation, has been selected as Atlantic Legal Foundation’s 2018 Annual Award Honoree.
+Hollingsworth LLP is delighted to announce that our longtime client and good friend Thomas N. Kendris, President, Novartis Corporation and Global Head, Litigation, Novartis Corporation, was Atlantic Legal Foundation’s 2018 Annual Award Honoree.
 Each year Atlantic Legal Foundation honors a great American for his or her distinguished service to the private or public sector.
 Previous honorees of the past thirty years include H. Lawrence Culp Jr., President and CEO of Danaher Corp. (now CEO of Firm client, General Electric), W. James McNerney Jr., Chairman and CEO of Boeing, William C. Weldon, Chairman and CEO of Johnson & Johnson, Henry A. McKinnell Jr., Chairman and CEO of Pfizer, Rudy Giuliani, Donald Rumsfeld, Malcom S. Forbes, and William E. Simon.
 See the full list of Atlantic Legal's Annual Award recipients.

 Atlantic Legal Foundation is the preeminent organization fostering sound science in American jurisprudence.
 Established in 1977, it is a nonprofit, nonpartisan, public interest law firm with a history of advocating for individual liberty, free enterprise, property rights, limited and efficient government, and school choice, as well as for sound science in the courtroom.